Minimum graduate credits for financial aid

 Full-time and half-time enrollment is defined by your program or degree type.

-You must be enrolled at least half time to be eligible for Ford Federal Direct student loans.
+You must be enrolled at least half time to be eligible for Federal Direct student loans.
 You must be enrolled full time to be eligible for the Health Professions Loan, Nursing Loan, and University Trust Fund Loans.

 Full-time enrollment is generally required for departmental scholarships.
 Contact your department for more information.